eric-koyanagi/openai-history-laravel/README.md

 1. First, seed the schema (TODO) with `php artisan migrate`.
 Populate your first SystemRole into the database manually.
 2. Install your API keys into .env (see `.env.example`).
 This also sets the date ranges you want to generate history for!
 3. Use the CLI command `php artisan app:get-histories {roleId}` to obtain the first batch of data from OpenAI.
 This may take several minutes!
-Assuming you're on the free plan, you'll eventually get an error and will have to wait until the next day to keep going.
+You may need to try multiple times, especially if on the free plan where limits are strict.
-4. Once it's done, `php artisan app:get-histories` will report that there's nothing left to fetch.
+5. Go to http://localhost:8000/build-page (or use whatever port you're running the local site on) to create a static page based on this data.
+You can really just save this page and upload it somewhere else!
-5. Follow the link ('/build-page') to create a static page based on this data.
-You can really just save this page and upload it somewhere else.
+6. The key with generative AI is iteration.
+You may need to tune your prompt and try again.
+Go back to step 3 and the system will repull if you provide a new roleId.
+The page builder always uses the freshes data to build a page.

 ## The Structure
 We have a few structures to support our app: